- Programs & Events

 - Affordable, quality child care

 - Safety net programs for which women and families are eligible

 The Michigan Partners Project believes that the most powerful agents for women's economic security are women who have stories speaking to the intersection of lived experience and policy.
-MPP supports three spokeswomen who advocate through powerful and engaging narratives.
-Any of these women are available to speak to a variety of audiences at no cost to event planners.
+MPP developed three spokeswomen who advocate through powerful and engaging narratives.
+These Detroit-area women are still available to speak to a variety of audiences.

 To learn about these women and how you can

 host one at your next event, go here.